RobeDM/LIBIRWLS/README.md

 * **docs/html/**: A detailed documentation of every function of source code in html format.
 * **docs/latex/**: A detailed documentation of every function of source code in latex format (it includes a Makefile to build a pdf documentation).
 * **examples/**: Folder with some script examples to run the algorithms.
-* **include/**: Folder with the C headers used.
+* **include/**: Folder with the C headers.
 * **python-module/**: Python extension to use this library.
 * **src/**: Folder with the C source code.
 * **windows/**: Precompiled windows executable files for 32 and 64 bits versions.

 ## Web:

-You can find detailed information about the software and the algorithm in its respective webpage:
+You can find detailed information about the software and algorithms in its respective webpage:

  - [LIBIRWLS] (http://robedm.github.io/LIBIRWLS/index.html).